Neeshi14/California-House-prediction-AI-agent/README.md

 # California House Price Prediction

-This project is an AI-powered agent designed to predict house prices in California based on various features like location, size, number of rooms, and income .
+This project is an AI-powered agent designed to predict house prices in California based on various features like size(in sqft.), number of rooms,Population and income(in dollar) .
 It leverages machine learning techniques to provide accurate and real-time predictions, aiding users in making informed real estate decisions.

 # 1)Features